itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 Step 2: Write a simple snap routine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We insert the following code into the editor window
+We insert the following code into the editor window.
+You will recognize the python commands from the previous section.

 .. code-block:: python
     :linenos: